GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-security-controls.md

   - Security Controls covered: [SI-3](#6610si-3malicious-code-protection)
  #### Evidence:
  - _6888_logging_agent_logs_from_vm_in_logging_api
- - This control does not require that a specific workload is deployed - it does however require SCC enabled for each project (the default)
+ - This control does not require that a specific workload is deployed - it does however require that SCC be enabled for each project (the default)
  - Navigate to Security Command Center and select the 2nd tab "vulnerabilities" at https://console.cloud.google.com/security/command-center/vulnerabilities?organizationId=507082630395&supportedpurview=organizationId,folder,project

  <img width="2048" alt="_8506_security_command_center_standard_vulnerabilities" src="https://user-images.githubusercontent.com/94715080/175194202-8023bf58-0b4c-4481-acd5-4e6441bef105.png">

+    _8502_security_command_center_standard_enabled

  ## VPC
   ### VPC - VPC Networks